This is a paid advertorial with Tesco.

 - Mix the ginger and chopped chilli with the soy sauce, then grate in the zest of 1 lime and squeeze in the juice.

 - Tear the mushrooms, scrub and shred the carrot, and chop the broccoli into small florets.
 Slice the sugarsnaps in half lengthways at an angle.

 - Place a large frying pan or wok on a high heat, throw in the cashews and toast for 2 mins or until golden, then tip into a pestle and mortar and bash until fine.

 - Place the pan back on the heat, add the mushrooms and dry-fry for 3 mins.
-Drizzle in 1 tsp oil, add the garlic and spring onions, then stir-fry for 1 min or until lightly golden.
+Drizzle in 1 teaspoon oil, add the garlic and spring onions, then stir-fry for 1 min or until lightly golden.

 - Add the remaining prepped vegetables and toss over the heat for 2 mins or until slightly softened but still with a bit of bite.

 - Pour over the soy sauce mixture, then add the noodles and toss together for 1-2 mins or until piping hot.
 Scatter over half the cashews and toss again.